 Frequency of meetings may vary according to the needs of the program.
-In general, the committee holds at least two meetings each academic year.
+In general, the committee holds at least two meetings each academic year (October & March).
 However, should the need arise, additional meetings may be called by the chair, department chair, or the division Dean.

 Also, alternative methods of meeting may be considered, to include online and off-site meetings.
+Please note that GCC advisory meetings will follow current Executive Orders and DPHSS Guidelines in response to COVID-19, as well as GCC Health & Safety Protocols.